DawsonJung/RockPaperScissors/README.md

-# Tic-Tac-Toe: Network Game Assignment
+# Rock-Paper-Scissors: Network Game Assignment
 #### Everett Yee and Dawson Jung

-This repo contains programs to implement a Tic-Tac-Toe game.
+This repo contains programs to implement a Rock-Paper-Scissors game.

-* MtClient.java handles keyborad input from the user.
+* MtClient.java handles user input, users can enter r, p, s, or q.
-* ClientListener.java recieves responses from the server and displays them
+* ClientListener.java receives responses from the server and transfers them to clients.
-* MtServer.java listens for client connections and creates a ClientHandler for each new client
+* MtServer.java listens for client connections and creates a ClientHandler for each new client.
-* ClientHandler.java recieves messages from a client and relays it to the other clients.
+* ClientHandler.java receives messages from a client and relays it to the other clients.

+Contributions:

+* Dawson: data transfer method, round counter, input validation
+* Everett: game outcomes, quit function, small "friendliness" improvements

 To package the client and server in Docker containers: